Impossible to stop Icardi, says Spalletti

 "Handanovic went beyond his limits.
 He was excellent."

-Defenders Danilo D'Ambrosio and Dalbert are have been passed fit for the game and taken their places in the 22-man squad for the Bologna clash.
+Defenders Danilo D'Ambrosio and Dalbert are have been passed fit and taken their places in the 22-man squad for Tuesday's clash against Bologna.